formlio/forml/docs/registry.rst

 package <forml.project.Package>`.
 It is a :doc:`zipfile object <python:library/zipfile>`
 (typically a file with the ``.4ml`` suffix) containing all the project :ref:`principal components
 <project-principal>` bundled together with all of its *runtime code dependencies* (as declared in
-the :ref:`project setup <project-setup>`) plus some additional *metadata* (:class:`ForML package manifest <forml.project.Manifest>`).
+the :ref:`project descriptor <project-descriptor>`) plus some additional *metadata* (:class:`ForML package manifest <forml.project.Manifest>`).

-Each ForML package is published with an explicit version as specified in the :ref:`project setup
-<project-setup>` at the time of release.
-All registry providers require packages of the same
-project to have unique monotonically increasing version numbers.
+Each ForML package is published with an explicit version as specified in the :ref:`project descriptor <project-descriptor>` at the time of release.
+All registry providers require packages of the same project to have unique monotonically increasing version numbers.

 .. _registry-staging: